|Ithaca Guitar Works

 Extreme Changes in Humidity and Your Fretted Stringed Instrument

-As winter sets in here in the North East U.S. the air gets extremely dry.
+It is important to note that new guitars with guarantees from the manufacture will not cover problems caused by neglect which includes excesses in temperature, humidity, dryness etc. When winter sets in here in the North East U.S. the air gets extremely dry.
 Guitars, being constructed from wood, are often damaged by these extreme fluctuations in humidity.
-Most professional fretted stringed instruments are constructed from solid woods, which are particularly vulnerable to changes in humidity.
-We see a multitude of dried out instruments cross our workbench each winter.
+Most quality fretted stringed instruments are constructed from solid woods, which are particularly vulnerable to changes in humidity.
+A multitude of dried out instruments cross our workbench each winter.
+Simply humidifying your guitar during the heating months will prevent this.

 The symptoms of a dried out guitar are many.
-Look for protruding fret ends (the nickel/silver frets don’t shrink as the wood does so the fret ends protrude from the side of the neck) and a concave or underbowed neck which will cause buzzing and high action.
+Look for protruding fret ends (the nickel/silver frets don’t shrink as the wood does so the fret ends protrude from the side of the neck) and a concave or under-bowed neck which will cause buzzing and high action.
+Solid wood tops will sink also causing fret buzz.

 The solution is simpler than most folks anticipate.
-Keeping your instrument in its case when not being played and utilizing a soundhole humidifier will keep most instruments (even electric guitars, remember, necks are made from wood too!) from getting extremely dried out.
-The type that I recommend is the “damp-it” brand.
-Damp-its are essentially a cylindrical sponge encased within a rubber hose sporting multiple holes.
-The damp-it must be re wetted and monitored on a regular basis.
+Keeping your instrument in its case with a humidifier when not being played will keep most instruments (even electric guitar necks are made from wood too!) from getting extremely dried out.
+We recommend four different styles.
 They are made in a multitude of sizes for instruments ranging from dreadnaught guitars to violins.
 I use two of these devices in my guitar each winter and one in my mandolin.
-If you’re not sure which damp-it is right for you or have any questions about how to use it feel free to contact us.
+If you’re not sure which is right for you or have any questions about how to use it feel free to contact us.

 Pragmatic vs. Antique Restoration

 Here at the Ithaca Guitar Works repair department we practice two basic "philosophies" of repair.
-This depends upon the value/historical significance of the instrument in question, the client's budget and goals regarding playability and future maintenance.
+They are dependant on the value/historical significance of the instrument in question, the client's budget and goals regarding playability and future maintenance.

 Instrument repair (which is, of course, a means to an end) often takes two different forms, depending upon the desired outcome of repair.
 It is important to give your full consideration to the differing repair “philosophies”.
 These two methods can be defined as a practical player’s (or Pragmatic) approach and collector’s (or antique restoration) approach.